 Water is important.
 We all know that.

-What you might not know though is the actual reason WHY water is important for your health and your results and what are the consequences of not drinking enough water.
+What you might not know though is the actual reason WHY water is important for your health and your results and what the consequences of not drinking enough water are.

-The reality is… if you’re not reaching your potential or maximizing the results from all of your hard work if you are not drinking enough water.
+You’re not reaching your potential or maximizing the results from all of your hard work if you're not drinking enough water.

-It’s interesting that when many people hear they need to drink more water they respond with something along the lines of … “Yea yea, I know I need to drink more water.”
+It’s interesting that when many people hear they need to drink water, they respond with something along the lines of … “Yea yea, I know I need to drink more water.”
 Then change nothing …

 Simply put, most people do not drink enough water in a day.